gaorlov/deserializer/README.md

 ## Problem

-Let's say we have a bad API create endpoint that takes json that looks something like
+Let's say we have a API create endpoint that takes json that looks something like

 ```json
 {